Search by post for home

-Louis Sullivan was born in Massachusetts, US.
-He is known as the father of modern architecture and skyscrapers.
-He famously coined the phrase “Form follows function”, paving the way for modern architectural style.
+Louis Sullivan famously coined the phrase “Form follows function”, paving the way for modern architectural style.
 He is known to be inspired by Vitruvius and has mentored many notable architects like Frank Lloyd Wright and has also made great contributions to the Chicago school of architecture.
 He along with Dankmar Adler is responsible for some of the most beautiful skyscrapers in America.

-• He had a great eye for detail and used organic detailing to elevate the verticality of buildings.
+3. Great eye for detail - used organic detailing to elevate the verticality of buildings.

 1. Wainwright building